Dysmenorrhea - Medical Condition

 Secondary dysmenorrhea may be caused by a number of conditions, including:

-• the use of an intrauterine device (IUD), a birth control method
+- the use of a copper intrauterine device (IUD), a birth control method

 Dysmenorrhea Symptoms and Complications